weixian-zhang/FoodTruckJunkie/README.md

 ## AppSec - Security In SDLC

 The following describes the AppSec practices I plan to execute in different SDLC phases.
-From my AppSec research and studies, I have came up with a simple table that states the AppSec practices for each SDLC phase.
-These sectons are constantly updated as my research and studies progess.
+From my AppSec exploration and studies, I have came up with a simple table that describes my AppSec practices for each SDLC phase.
+These sections are constantly updated as my studies progess.

 | SDLC | AppSec Practices |
 |----------|----------|